Nikhil618187/Keywaves-piano-visualizer/README.md

 ## 🚧 Features Planned
 - Particle effects with glow on note impact
-- Custom sound fonts
+- Visual themes & color styles like See Music
-- Visual themes & color styles
+- Midi Keyboard support

 ---